smikhalevski/roqueform/README.md

 # Motivation

-Form lifecycle consists of four separate phases: input, validate, display errors, and submit.
-The form state management library should allow to tap in (or at least not constrain the ability to do so) at any particular phase to tweak the data flow.
+Roqueform was built to satisfy the following requirements:

-So the Roqueform was built to satisfy the following requirements:
+- Since the form lifecycle consists of separate phases (input, validate, display errors, and submit), the form state management library should allow to tap in (or at least not constrain the ability to do so) at any particular phase to tweak the data flow.

-- Everything should be statically and strictly typed up to the very field value setter.
+- Form data should be statically and strictly typed up to the very field value setter.
 So there must be a compilation error if the string value from the silly input is assigned to the number-typed value in the form state object.

 - **Use the platform!** The form state management library must not constrain the use of the `form` submit behavior,